i-am-phi/geometor/pages/02.mission/article.md

 ===

+## Statement

+**The Geometor Project** is dedicated to understanding the Architecture of All That Is.
+As we begin, we will shine light on the Golden Ratio, seeking to answer fundamental questions about the nature of its attributes.
+And perhaps, uncover the "root cause" - the conditions that bring it into existence.

+## Motivation

 Since antiquity, there has been a fascination and reverence for a beautiful phenomenon known as the Divine Proportion, or more commonly, the Golden Ratio.

 It is based on a simple relationship between two unequal values, A and B, where